CurtWal/301_Notes/Week 5/Tuesday.md

-Monday September 6 , 2022
+Tuesday September 6 , 2022

 Which HTTP method would you use to update a record through an API?